ABOUT VISTA TALONS AAU BASKETBALL

 QUESTION: Does the program have tryouts and when?

 ANSWER: Yes!
-Tryouts are facilitated by the Vista del Lago High School varsity coaching staff and their players while Vista Talons coaches evaluate the prospective players.
+Tryouts are facilitated by Vista Talons coaching staff.
 Two tryout days will be scheduled in late August and players are strongly encouraged to attend both tryout days.
 Note: Tryout registration fees include both tryout days.

 QUESTION: When does the season start and what if my son is playing in another sport?

-ANSWER: Most teams begin pre-season practices in September, however the regular season typically begins in November.
+ANSWER: Most teams may offer pre-season skills sessions in September & October, however the regular season typically begins in November.
 Players are welcome to participate in other sports but are encouraged to make as many practices and/or skills sessions as they can during these times (September & October).
 During the season (November through the end of March), basketball is expected to be the athletic priority for the player and he should be at all practices, skills sessions and games.

 QUESTION: How are teams selected and are there multiple teams per grade level?